 Either way, picture this person as you write.
 What do they struggle with?
 What are there experiences?
 How would you talk to them if you were sitting on the couch at a coffee shop together?

 Just write like you’re there at the coffee shop with them, or like you’re writing an email to them.

-Without fail, your writing will become more personal and you’ll form stronger connections with your readers.
+Your writing will become more personal and you’ll form stronger connections with your readers, which is key to building a loyal audience.
 They will feel like you’re talking right to them because you are, to some extent.

 Keep it simple